Platform48/function_toolkit/README.md

 You can call the ``ctx.OkResponse(format, bytes)`` method with the Content-Type, and the bytes for the response.
 This method automatically builds and sends the response for you.

 This method takes in bytes as input, however most of your responses are likely to be in the Json format.
 Fortunately, you can use the ``ctx.OkResponseJson(obj)`` method to automatically serialize the given struct with the json.Marshal converter, and the ``application/json; charset=utf-8`` Content Type.
-If you don't want to define a struct for every possible response, you can also use the ``toolkit.J`` object to define your objects inline.
+If you don't want to define a struct for every possible response, you can also use the ``toolkit.Json`` object to define your objects inline.

 You can also add additional headers to your response with the ``ctx.SetResponseHeader(name, value)`` method.